pilight/pilight/docs/source/eventing/actions/label.rst

 .. rubric:: Description

 Changes the text and color of a generic label device.
+Optionally also set the background color and blinking.

 .. rubric:: Options